equal-shares/equal-shares/README.md

     * config.py - contains the configuration of the backend. uses environment variables
     * database.py - database connection
     * exceptions.py - custom exceptions
+    * logger.py - logging configuration
-    * models.py - database models and queries
+    * models.py - models and queries for comunicating with the database
     * schemas.py - schemas of the API
     * security.py - security functions
+  * Dockerfile.dev - for building the backend local development
-  * Dockerfile - for building the backend locally
+  * Dockerfile.prod - for building the backend in production
-  * equal-shares-api-private-key.pem - private RSA key for the API
+  * equal-shares-api-private-key.pem - private RSA key for the API for local development, ignored in git
-  * equal-shares-api-public-key.pem - public RSA key for the API
+  * equal-shares-api-public-key.pem - public RSA key for the API for local development, ignored in git
-  * gunicorn_conf.py - configuration for gunicorn
   * Makefile - commands for development
+  * poetry.lock - lock file of the dependencies, dont change manually
   * pyproject.toml - configuration and poetry dependencies
+* docs - documentation and spesification files
 * frontend - The frontend application
   * public - static files
   * src
+    * assets - images and icons
     * components
     * api.ts - for using the backend API
     * App.tsx - the main component
+    * config.ts - configuration of the frontend at build time
-    * index.tsx - the entry of the frontend application
+    * main.tsx - the entry of the frontend application
     * schema.ts - schemas of the API
+  * Dockerfile.dev - for building the frontend local development
-  * Dockerfile - for building the frontend locally
+  * Dockerfile.prod - for building the frontend in production
+  * package-lock.json - lock file of the dependencies, dont change manually
   * package.json - dependencies and commands for development
-* prod - files that copied to the production server
+* prod - files for production server
-  * nginx
-    * equal_shares - configuration for nginx
   * backend.env - environment variables for the backend service, will copy to /app/backend.env
-  * equal_shares.service - config for backend service
+  * db.env - environment variables for the database service, will copy to /app/db.env
   * frontend.env - environment variables for build the frontend, will copy to /app/frontend.env
 * res - resources
 * scripts - scripts for production
-  * config-gunicorn.sh - for update configuring of gunicorn service
-  * config-nginx.sh - for update configuring of nginx service
+  * build.sh - building the services
-  * pull.sh - for pulling the latest version of the code, build the application and restart the services
+  * pull.sh - pulling the latest version of the code, build the services and restart the services
+  * rest-env-files.sh - copying the environment files to the /app directory
-  * restart.sh - for restarting the services
+  * restart.sh - restarting the services
-* docker-compose.yml - for local development
+* dev.docker-compose.yml - for local development
 * environment.yml - conda environment
 * LICENSE - MIT license
 * Makefile - commands for development
+* prod.docker-compose.yml - for production
 * README.md - this file

 ### Production Files Structure

 * /app - the root directory of the project
-  * /backend.env - environment variables for the backend service
+  * /backend.env - environment variables for the backend service (container)
+  * /db.env - environment variables for the database service (container)
   * /equal-shares - the project directory
-  * /frontend.env - environment variables for build the frontend
+  * /frontend.env - environment variables for build the frontend image
   * /keys
     * equal-shares-api-private-key.pem - private RSA key for the API
     * equal-shares-api-public-key.pem - public RSA key for the API
-  * gunicorn.sock - socket for gunicorn
-  * static - static files for the frontend application
-  * access_log - log file for the access of the API
-  * error_log - log file for the errors of the API

 ## Environment Variables